Good news about vaccination.

 pneumococcal pneumonia treatment.

-People who catch pneumococcal pneumonia are typically treated with antibiotics.
+People who get pneumococcal pneumonia are typically treated with antibiotics.
 That’s

 because the illness is bacterial.
 But you should know about antibiotic resistance.
 That’s when